microsoft/tyger/docs/introduction/what-is-tyger.md

 # What is Tyger?

 Tyger is a framework for remote signal processing.
-It allows reliably transmitting data to remote computational resources where the data can be processed and transformed as it streams in.
-It was designed for streaming the raw signal data that an MRI scanner acquires to the cloud, where much more compute power is typically available to reconstruct the signal into images.
+It enables reliable transmission of data to remote computational resources, where the data can be processed and transformed as it streams in.
+It was designed for streaming raw signal data from an MRI scanner to the cloud, where much more compute power is typically available to reconstruct images from the signal.
+However, its application is not limited to MRI and it could be used in a variety of domains and scenarios.

-However, nothing ties it to MRI and it can be used for a variety of domains and scenarios.
+At a high level, Tyger is a REST API that abstracts over an Azure Kubernetes cluster and Azure Blob storage.
+Future plans include support for on-prem deployments.
+It includes a command-line tool, `tyger`, for easy interaction with this API.
+Users specify signal processing code as a container image.

-At a high level, Tyger is a REST API that provides an abstraction over an Azure Kubernetes cluster and Azure Blob storage, though we intend to support on-prem deployments in the future.
-It ships with a command-line tool, `tyger`, that facilitates interacting with this API.
-Signal processing code is specified as a container image.
+Tyger is centered around **stream processing**, allowing data to be processed as it is acquired, without needing to wait for the complete dataset.
+It is based on an **asynchronous** model, where data producers to do not need to wait for the availability of data consumers.
+Additionally, data consumers can operate during or after data production, since data streams are Write Once Read Many (**WORM**).

-Tyger is built around **stream processing**, where data can be processed as it is acquired, without first waiting for a the dataset to have been completely produced.
-It is also a based on an **asynchronous** model, where data producers do not need to wait for data consumers (processors) to be available before sending data, and similarly data consumers can run during data production or after.
-Data streams are Write once read many (**WORM**).
+Signal processing code can be written in any language, as long as it can read and write to named pipes (which are file-like but do not support random access).

-Signal processing code can be written in any language and only needs to be able to read and write to named pipes (which are essentially files that do no support random access).
-There is no SDK.
-This that you can write, test, debug code on your laptop using only files and without anything to do with Tyger, and build a container image and run the same code in the cloud using Tyger.
+There is no SDK, meaning you can develop, test, and debug code on your laptop using only files, without Tyger dependencies.
+Then, you build a container image to run the same code in the cloud with Tyger.

-Tyger is designed to be powerful and easy to use.
-Its implementation is also really simple, thanks to it being built on battle-tested technologies like Kubernetes and Azure Blob Storage.
+Tyger is designed to be both powerful and easy to use.
+Its implementation is also simple, since a lot of the heavy lifting is done by proven technologies like Kubernetes and Azure Blob Storage.

-## A simple example
+## A Simple Example

 ::: tip